 If you’re going to take one of the 3 trails I showed you, remember, you’ll need to hike down to Jacob Hamlin Arch, but there is a marker that you’ll see on the canyon wall that will show you that you’re in the correct area where you can actually do it and it’s this white symbol some people call a bird, others think it’s just a sign, but here it is, you can judge it for yourself:

-6) Use a GPS to get you to one of these 3 trail heads.
+6) Use a GPS to get you to Coyote Gulch Access Point: